DaniNedo/daninedo.github.io/_posts/2019-07-20-startingSMT8programming.md

 If you are reading this I assume that you at least had some expirience blinking an LED with an Arduino board and now you are looking for more exciting challenges.

-Arduino is not bad, indeed it's a great tool to learn and it's the way I started microcontroller programming, but it "hides" lots of stuff from you.
+Arduino is a great tool to learn and it's the way I started microcontroller programming, but it "hides" lots of stuff from you.
 As you learn more and more about programming, you start to question how is this magic that links the firmware you write and the hardware works, specially when it comes